Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: An intuition for more efficient near-verbatim probabilistic extraction

 \subsubsection{Mathematical intuition for good performance in practice}

-Our beam-based approach returns a downward-biased lower bound on $\pseqe$.
-The algorithm (Appendices~\ref{app:sec:kcbs} \& \ref{app:sec:prune}) guarantees that this lower bound is \emph{valid}---it never exceeds the true $\pseqe$---but a lower bound of $0$ is also valid.
-So, why should we expect the lower bound to be \emph{useful}---i.e., to capture a substantial fraction of $\pseqe$?
+The algorithm (Appendices~\ref{app:sec:kcbs} \& \ref{app:sec:prune}) guarantees that the downward-biased lower bound is \emph{valid}---it never exceeds the true $\pseqe$.
+But a lower bound of $0$ is also valid.
+So, why should we expect the lower bound to be \emph{useful}---to capture a substantial fraction of $\pseqe$?
 In this appendix, we provide quantitative intuition.
 The key observation is that any continuation with probability $\ge\taumin$ (our extraction threshold)---or even slightly smaller---must pick high-rank tokens at almost every step.
 As a result, such continuations take up spots in the beam; it is likely that our algorithm retains them.

-\paragraph{Setup.} Consider a complete history $\genseq\coloneqq(\gentok_1, \ldots, \gentok_n)$.
+\paragraph{Setup.} Consider a complete history $\genseq\coloneqq(\gentok_1, \ldots, \gentok_\suflen)$.
 We write $\genseq\coloneqq \pre \Vert \gensuf$, where $\pre$ is the training-data prefix and $\gensuf$ is a generated continuation given $\pre$.
 The probability of such a continuation decomposes as